-Law Day Job Shadowing is an annual cooperative program of the Nebraska State Bar Foundation and the Nebraska Supreme Court conducted on or near Law Day, May 1.
+Law Day is annual cooperative program of the Nebraska State Bar Foundation and the Nebraska Supreme Court conducted during the first week of May.
 Piloted in Lincoln Public Schools in 2002, the program went statewide in 2003.
 Since then, many communities and thousands of school children have participated in a series of events including 5th grade job shadowing as well as students witnessing traveling argument sessions by Judges and other guest speakers.

-Groups of fifth graders spend an hour or more with lawyers, judges, court clerks, court reporters or other professionals, including law enforcement officials.
-The students experience the day-to-day activities of these professionals with various hands-on activities.
+Groups of fifth graders spend an hour or more with trial court lawyers, judges, court clerks, court reporters and other professionals such as law enforcement officials.
+The students experience "a day in the life" of these professionals with various hands-on activities.

-The fifth graders typically visit government offices or the local courthouse.
-The children are chaperoned by adults.
+Law Day activities may include students visiting government offices or their local courthouse accompanied with chaperones.
 Legal professionals may carry out a mock trial demonstration or engage the students in an activity such as writing a simple contract or a will.
 If you would like your school to participate, please contact the Bar Foundation at 402-475-1042 or complete the interest form here.

-Orientation videos have been created especially for Job Shadowing students and teachers.
-The student orientation gives a welcome and short background on Law Day and Job Shadowing.
-It then discusses the three branches of government, going to the courthouse, jobs at the courthouse, and job shadowing etiquette.
+Orientation videos have been created especially for Job Shadowing students, parents and teachers.
+The student orientation contains a welcome and short background on Law Day and Job Shadowing.
+It then discusses the three branches of government, going to the courthouse, careers available at the courthouse as well as job shadowing etiquette.

-The teacher orientation helps teachers prepare students for job shadowing in advance of their visits to the courthouses.
+Orientation also helps teachers prepare their students for job shadowing in advance of their visits to the courthouses.
 It suggests they discuss with their students the three branches of government, careers in the law, technologies used in those careers, and the trial process.
-It also asks teachers to introduce a related vocabulary, which is posted on this web page.
+It also allows teachers to introduce a related vocabulary, which is posted on this web page.